K-C-DaCosta/AudioRecorder/README.md

 when you press submit a new binary file should show up in `./recorder_output/test`  the file is encoded in a custom binary format.

-## decode the file
+## how to listen to the recording
-i already wrote a test that decodes the uploaded file to wav just type
+This project encodes data into a custom audio format so no audio software will be able to decode it in its current representation.
+However, I wrote a test that decodes the uploaded recording to wav just type:
 ```
 cargo test foo
 ```
-and you can playback your voice in your wav player of choice
+A wav version of the file should be written to `recorder_output/test` and you can playback your voice in vlc/mpv/etc